Kymorphia/gi-d/README.md

 These include: `repo`, `namespace`, and `class`.

 The `repo` command is used for processing a GIR XML file to create bindings from.
-It is usually the first command in a library definition file and instructs gi-d to process a GIR file and create bindings for it.
+It is usually the first command in a library definition file and instructs gidgen to process a GIR file and create bindings for it.
 It takes a single argument which is the GIR filename without the **.gir** extension.
 For example: `//!repo Gtk-4.0`